vidyasonawane/open-event-droidgen/README.md

 	 you are supposed to make a pull request to _development_.
 	 PRs to master must pass a build check and a unit-test (_app/src/test_) check on Travis
  * **master**
    This contains shipped code.
-After significant features/bugfixes are accumulated on development, we make a version update, and make a release.
+After significant features/bugfixes are accumulated on development, we make a version update and make a release.
 	 All tagged commits on _master_ branch will automatically generate a release on Github with a copy of ***fDroid-debug*** and ***GooglePlay-debug*** apks.
  * **apk**
    This branch contains two apk's, that are automatically generated on merged pull request a) from the dev branch and b) from the master branch using the Open Event sample of the FOSSASIA Summit.